braze-inc/braze-docs/_includes/metrics.md

 {% endif %}

 {% if include.metric == "Machine Opens" %}
 <i>Machine Opens</i> includes the proportion of "opens" that are affected by Apple's Mail Privacy Protection (MPP) for iOS 15.
-For example, if a user opens an email using the Mail app on an Apple device, this will be logged as a Machine Opens.
+For example, if a user opens an email using the Mail app on an Apple device, this will be logged as a <i>Machine Opens</i>.
 {% endif %}

 {% if include.metric == "Other Opens" %}
-<i>Other Opens</i> includes emails that haven't been identified as Machine Opens.
-For example, when a user opens an email on another platform (such as Gmail app on a phone, Gmail on desktop browser), this will be logged as an Other Opens.
+<i>Other Opens</i> includes emails that haven't been identified as <i>Machine Opens</i>.
+For example, when a user opens an email on another platform (such as Gmail app on a phone, Gmail on desktop browser), this will be logged as an <i>Other Opens</i>.
 {% endif %}

 {% if include.metric == "Pending Retry" %}